 Not only is this Pink Grapefruit amigurumi crochet pattern super-cute, but it’s also the first of a monthly series of fruit patterns by Yarn Blossom Boutique!
 You can find the grapefruit crochet pattern at lovecrafts.com, or alternatively, you can buy a collection of her crochet amigurumi fruit patterns on esty

 Here’s another fun crochet amigurumi pattern by Tiny Curl… and there’s just something about him, a certain ‘je ne sais quoi’ – maybe it’s his beret, maybe it’s his nonchalant face, there’s just something about him that makes us smile!
 Click here for the Monsieur Bear Crochet Pattern

-And finally, how could we possibly have a crochet amigurumi post without mentioning the amazing Aisha doll by Aniqua Wilkerson!
-Originally published in issue 66 of Simply Crochet, this design proved incredibly popular with crocheters all around the world and you can now Aisha Doll Amigurumi Pattern.
+How could we possibly have a crochet amigurumi patterns post without mentioning the amazing Aisha doll by Aniqua Wilkerson!
+Originally published in issue 66 of Simply Crochet, this design proved incredibly popular with crocheters all around the world and you can now buy the Aisha Doll Amigurumi Pattern on Etsy.